nuls-io/devsite/docs/Guide/g_create_node_checklist.md

 At the end of this step you will have an active consensus node on testnet or mainnet.

+# Step 4 -- Assigning a name to your node

+Your consensus node is assigned an eight character name.
+You can search for your node using that name.

+By assigning an alias for your agent address, you have assigned a name to your node.
+You can only assign an alias one time.
+You can assign the alias using your wallet or the cli.

+You can asdign an alias at any time.

-# Step 4 -- Staking your node
+# Step 5 -- Staking your node

 If your objective is to create a POCM node, please proceed to the POCM checklist.

-The objective of this step is to stake your node, eith increments of 20,000 NULS.
+The objective of this step is to stake your node, with increments of 20,000 NULS.
+Note, the minimum stake amount for a pocm is sdert my the pocm owner.